Financial Planning Questions Answered

 What does "fiduciary" mean and why does it matter?

-A fiduciary is legally and ethically required to act in your best interest at all times, not based on their employer's interests or what earns them the best commission.
-The lower standard in the industry is 'suitability,' which only requires that a recommendation be appropriate, not necessarily the best option for you.
-As a fiduciary, Chris is always required to prioritize your interests over his own.
-This is not a default in the industry.
+A fiduciary is legally required to act in your best interest at all times, not based on what earns them the best commission.
+The lower industry standard is 'suitability,' which only requires a recommendation be appropriate, not the best option for you.
+As a fiduciary, Chris must prioritize your interests over his own in every recommendation.
+This is disclosed in our Form ADV Part 2.
+It is not a default in the industry.
 It is something he chose specifically.

 Learn more about Chris →What is the difference between fee-only and commission-based advisors?